Admissions Live Chat

-Students are expected to attend all classes in which they are enrolled and to know the attendance policy of each of their instructors.
+Students are expected to attend all classes in which they are enrolled and know each instructor's attendance policy.
 Under no circumstance should a student stop attending class without formally withdrawing.
 This can result in a failing grade on the student's permanent record.
 Attendance at the first class is expected.
 Registered students who do not attend the first day and do not contact the instructor may be dropped from the class for non-attendance.

 Extended Absence Notification for Students

 The Office of the Dean of Students and Development may assist students who experience a family or personal emergency that will result in an absence from classes for more than three consecutive class sessions (e.g., death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
 Students can email the dean at email@example.com.

 Extra and Co-curricular Mandatory Attendance Policy

-Instructors may require that students attend extra- or co-curricular activities related to coursework.
+Instructors may require that students attend extra- or co-curricular activities related to class work.

-- A full-time course load is 12 or more credit hours of credit (or six or more in summer).
+- A full-time class load is 12 or more credit hours of credit (or six or more in summer).

-- A part-time course load is less than 12 credit hours of credit (less than six in the summer).
+- A part-time class load is less than 12 credit hours of credit (less than six in the summer).

-Your academic course load refers to how many credit hours you're taking.
+Your academic class load refers to how many credit hours you're taking.

 If you want to enroll in more than 18 credit hours, you must obtain approval from an ECC academic advisor before registering.

 The college reserves the right to cancel classes that do not meet minimum enrollment standards.
 Students will receive full refunds for classes canceled due to low enrollment.

 The college reserves the right to cancel classes due to unforeseen circumstances, such as inclement weather.
 The college uses Rave Alert to contact you.

-You must ensure you have met all your courses' prerequisites and minimum competencies.
+You must meet all your class's prerequisites and minimum competencies.
 We encourage you to meet with your advisor to ensure you register for appropriate classes.